Benchmarking Machine Translation with Cultural Awareness: Ethical Considerations

 \section{Ethical Considerations}

 Although our study designs a suite of simple but effective prompting strategies to enhance the cultural awareness of LLM-based machine translation, we still observe the weakness of LLM-based translation on cultural concepts in certain regions (e.g., Asia) and hallucinations on low-frequency entities.
-Potential usage of these LLM translation outputs may still result in misinformation spread.
+Potential usage of these LLM translation outputs may still result in the spread of misinformation.
 Before deploying our methods to create reliable content such as creating translations of Wikipedia articles, practitioners should ensure another round of human post-editing.
-In the future, we'll make our dataset public to assist further research on cultural-awareness of MT systems.
-During the annotation process, the annotators (native speakers of the target languages) consist of the authors of this article, who know the goals of the study.
+During the annotation process, the annotators (native speakers of the target languages) consist of the authors of this article, who know the goals of the study clearly.